KASEKK/KASEKK/README.md

 The workflow can be scheduled and monitored using an Apache Airflow DAG.

 **Tech stack:**
-Python, GeoPandas, Pandas, OpenPyXL, WFS extraction, Airflow
+Python, GeoPandas, Pandas, OpenPyXL, Airflow

 🔗 Repository
 https://github.com/KASEKK/brugis-heritage-pipeline